yashsdoshi/Blog_Website_Without_Database/README.md

 ### :octocat: Note:
-I haven't made the website.
-The code was given to me during the Web_development course.
+The code was taught to me during the Web_development course.
 This repo is for my future reference.
 Special thanks to [@angelabauer](https://github.com/angelabauer)
 <hr />
 <br />